Practical-UVM-Step-By-Step/Practical-UVM-Step-By-Step/README.md

 env  --> This contains all the environment container files.
 Any Register Abstraction RALF files are here.<br>
-hdl  --> Usually contains the top level testbench include --> List of include files
+hdl  --> Usually contains the top level testbench <br>
+include --> List of include files <br>
-README --> This file
+README --> This file <br>
 run --> All runtime files are kept here.
-The Makefile is here. src --> Sources  for the example.
-If it is a wishbone, there may be files in a common directory one level up depending on the example. tests --> All UVM tests are stored here
+The Makefile is here. <br>
+src --> Sources  for the example.
+If it is a wishbone, there may be files in a common directory one level up depending on the example. <br>
+tests --> All UVM tests are stored here <br>